Dødedans i London, Tottel

 Death speaketh agayn to the Hermite.

-THAT is wel sayd, and thus should euery wight
+625 THat is wel sayd, and thus should euery wight

-Thanken his God & al his wittes dresse
+Thanken his god & al his wittes dresse

-To loue & dread him with all his heart & might,
+To loue & dread him with all his heart & might

-Sith Death to escape maye be no sikernes.
+Sith death to escape maye be no sikernes.

-As men deserue, God quiteth of rightwisnes
+As men deserue, god quiteth of rightwisnes

-To riche and poore vpon euery syde:
+630 To riche and poore vpon euery syde,

-A better lesson there can no clerke expresse,
+A better lesson there can no clerke expresse

 Than til to-morow is no man sure to abide.